 \subsubsection{AVHRR}

 The Advanced Very High Resolution Radiometer (AVHRR) is a cross-track scanner with a 2900 km swath width, providing almost daily global coverage.
 The sensor is equipped with six spectral channels (\autoref{tab:channels}), out of which only five can be transmitted simultaneously so that either channel 3a or 3b is available.
-In-flight calibration is performed only for thermal channels with a stable blackbody and a space view as references.
+In-flight calibration is performed only for thermal channels, using a stable blackbody and a space view as references.
 AVHRR was/is mounted on several NOAA platforms as well as on EUMETSAT's MetopA/B, all of which are sun-synchronous, polar orbiting satellites.
 Due to a lack of orbit control technology for all NOAA AVHRR's, there is considerable orbit drift in equatorial crossing times (ECT) both for morning (ECT $<$ 12:00 LST) and afternoon (ECT $>$ 12:00 LST) satellites.
-To reduce drift induced changes in retrieved cloud properties, any AVHRR is replaced with its corresponding morning or afternoon successor once available ($=$ the AVHRR prime record).
-Typically, one morning and one afternoon NOAA satellite are in orbit simultaneously.
+To reduce drift-induced changes in retrieved cloud properties, any AVHRR is replaced with its corresponding successor once available ($=$ the AVHRR prime record).
+Typically, one morning and one afternoon NOAA satellite are in orbit at any time.

 For CC4CL, we use Global Area Coverage (GAC) L1c data on a reduced spatial resolution of 1.1 km $\times$ 4 km at nadir \citep{Devasthale16}.
 The AVHRR GAC L1c data record, including advanced inter-calibration efforts, was produced for ESA Cloud\textunderscore cci and CMSAF \citep{Schulz09,Karlsson13}.
 CC4CL processed AVHRR data from 08/1981 (NOAA-7) up to 12/2014 (MetopA + NOAA-19).
 We applied a filtering technique to noisy channel 3b data (cite), and a database algorithm for splitting midnight orbits and blacklisting.